About

 I’m based in St Albans, Hertfordshire in the UK, and live in ever expanding circles across the WISE Isles (Wales, Ireland, Scotland and England) and the world.

 See my career history and CV on LinkedIn.
-I’m a member of End of Life Doula UK, where I serve on the committee supporting member wellbeing, and am DBS checked and insured.
+I’m a member of End of Life Doula UK, where I served on the committee supporting member wellbeing in 2023 – 2024.
+I have an enhanced DBS check and insurance to practice as a doula.

 Communications